sysdiglabs/terraform-azurerm-secure-for-cloud/README.md

 * **Cloud Scanning**: WIP

 [comment]: <> (  <br/><br/>)
-[comment]: <> (* **Cloud Scanning**: Automatically scans all container images pushed to the registry or as soon a new task which involves a container is spawned in your account.Managed through [cloud-scanning module]&#40;https://github.com/sysdiglabs/terraform-azurerm-secure-for-cloud/tree/master/modules/services/cloud-scanning&#41;.)
+[comment]: <> (* **Cloud Scanning**: Automatically scans all container images pushed to the registry or as soon a new task which involves a container is spawned in your account.
+Managed through [cloud-connector module]&#40;https://github.com/sysdiglabs/terraform-azurerm-secure-for-cloud/tree/master/modules/services/cloud-connector&#41;.)
 [comment]: <> (  <br/><br/>)
 For other Cloud providers check: [AWS](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud), [GCP](https://github.com/sysdiglabs/terraform-google-secure-for-cloud)